Lidiadev/anemic-domain-model/README.md

-# From anemic to a rich domain model (Work in progress)
+# From anemic to a rich domain model

-A sample application on how to change the Domain Model from anemic to a rich one.
+A sample application on how to change the Domain Model from anemic to a rich, encapsulated one by:
+- decoupling the domain models from the data contracts
+- pushing the domain logic from services down to domain entities and value objects
+- exposing the minumum mutable API possible
+- not allowing the model to reside in an invalid state (almost no public setters and fewer primitive types).

 ### Branches